-When and how should I refer a student to CAPS?
+When and how should I refer a student to the counseling center?

 Sometimes students will approach you directly for help, although problems may come to your attention in other ways too.
 For example, a student may cry in your office, may include disturbing material in academic assignments or may approach you with concerns about a classmate.
 You also may observe one or more of the following: